5 Common California Medical Malpractice Claims

 In an operating room, there are numerous medical personnel who have a responsibility to keep you safe.
 Medical professionals involved in surgery, such as surgeons, anesthesiologists, and nurses, may be held responsible for committing surgical errors.

 Surgical errors typically involve operating on the wrong body part or leaving equipment inside the patient.
-They can occur before you enter the operating room, for example, when a doctor fails to correctly identify you before the operation or check that your medical history is up to date, or even after.
+This can occur before you enter the operating room, for example, when a doctor fails to correctly identify you before the operation or check that your medical history is up to date.

 Retain a Skilled California Medical Malpractice Lawyer

 Whenever you enter a healthcare facility, you’re putting your health in the hands of trained professionals.
 When doctors and nurses are negligent, they betray your trust.
-Negligent medical staff can harm your long-term health, not to mention your faith in healthcare.
+Negligent medical staff can harm your long-term health and faith in healthcare.
 Hold them accountable with help from a knowledgeable medical malpractice lawyer.
 Contact Eric Ratinoff Law Corp. for guidance on filing a medical malpractice lawsuit.
-We will work hard and fight for you.
+We will work hard to fight for you.

 Attorney Eric Ratinoff provides outstanding legal counsel and can help you find the resources and treatment you need to recover while ensuring you receive fair compensation.
 Eric Ratinoff is uniquely qualified to handle challenging medical malpractice claims due to his extensive experience with complex medical situations.
 He works with highly reliable expert witnesses for the claims he takes on and uses comprehensive graphic storyboards and videos.
 Schedule your free consultation by calling (916) 970-9100 or using our contact form.